BlackHolePerturbationToolkit/SpinWeightedSpheroidalHarmonics/socis2017.md

 time is ripe for the development of the tools that we will need to interpret the signals from such a mission.

-As was demonstrated by LIGO, a crucial component in the detection and analysis of gravitational wave signals is a detailed model for the expected signal (or *waveform*) from the merger of a pair of black holes.
+As was demonstrated by LIGO, a crucial component in the detection and analysis of gravitational wave signals is a detailed model for the expected signal --- or *waveform* --- from the merger of a pair of black holes.
 In the case of LISA, this translates to developing a bank of waveform templates for a particular class of binary black hole system called an Extreme Mass Ratio Inspiral.
 Black hole perturbation theory is **the** method of choice for producing these templates and spin-weighted spheroidal harmonics are at the heart of what makes black hole perturbation theory such an efficient tool.

 Up to now, the SpinWeightedSpheroidalHarmonics project has provided a robust set of tools for computing spin-weighted spheroidal harmonics using [Wolfram Mathematica](https://www.wolfram.com/mathematica/).
 This imposes several